Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 ```

 <p></p>
-We can now begin our analysis on dump.vmem
+Once we determine the image profile using <kbd>imageinfo</kbd> (refer to Getting your Foothold ) we can begin our analysis on dump.vmem
 <p></p>
 </details>
 <p></p>